So I saw a little conservative rant about tax plans going around, and ... well, take a look:

 It's a little hard to read, so here's the text:

 I compared Hillary Clinton and Donald Trump's tax plan to see how it would effect me as a middle class tax payer.
-Here's the break down assuming I can get my deductions to bring me down to $75,300 of taxable income.
+Here's the break down assuming I can get my deductions to bring me down to $75,300 of taxable income.1) Comparing an independent analysis of your opponent to your guy's campaign propaganda is neither honest nor likely to yield insight.

 Hillary Clinton places that salary in a 25% tax bracket (married filing jointly) which translates to me paying around $724.00 in fed tax a paycheck.
 That's around $1,448.00 a month or $18,825.00 per year in fed taxes (my salary is divided over 26 pay periods).